Paolo Esposito

 Paolo Esposito is an Italian academic, professor and a chartered accountant.
-He is a professor of Business Administration at University of Naples "Parthenope", a research professor of accounting at WSB University as well as an associate professor of accounting at the University of Sannio.
+He is a professor of Business Administration at University of Naples "Parthenope", a research professor of accounting at WSB Merito University as well as an associate professor of accounting at the University of Sannio.

 He is an CONSOB member of the College of the Arbitrator for Financial Disputes (ACF) and an executive board member of the Balance Sheets and Sustainability Group (GBS).

 Esposito's research focuses on the intersection of public-private partnerships, accounting regulation, and accountability, with an emphasis on digital information management, public integrity, and sustainable practices.
 His work has been published in academic journals, including Public Money & Management, Business Ethics, the Environment & Responsibility, Business Strategy and the Environment, Meditari Accountancy Research and Corporate Social Responsibility and Environmental Management.

 Education

 Esposito completed his Master's degree in Business Administration from University of Naples in 2001.
 Subsequently, he completed his Post-Master's degree training in the year 2004 and 2005 from the University of Rome as well as the University of Pisa respectively.
 Later in 2010, he completed his Ph.D. in Management and Governance from the University of Rome Tor Vergata.